clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 #### Shenandoah tuning

-Shenandoah runs incredibly well on default options, so chances are you'll never have to change them.
+Shenandoah runs incredibly well with default options, so chances are you'll never have to change them.
 The most significant parameter you need to touch is `-Xmx` — just give Shenandoah enough heap, and it will work perfectly.
 But as you get more understanding of how it works, a few tunables can help you fit the GC to your specific workload.

 Shenandoah's main tuning knob is the type of _heuristic_ it uses to decide when to trigger the GC.
 The default value for it is **adaptive**, under which the GC infers the thresholds from the allocation rates it sees in the first few minutes of the program launch.
 You can also change it to **static** and manually set the amount of free memory left at which point the GC should trigger.
-If you value the latency more than the throughput, you can even set the heuristic to **compact** — this will make the GC run almost back-to-back[<sup>2</sup>](#fn2)<a name="bfn2"></a> so that there is almost no chance of pacing/degraded mode happenning.
+If you value latency more than throughput, you can even set the heuristic to **compact** — this will make the GC run almost back-to-back[<sup>2</sup>](#fn2)<a name="bfn2"></a> so that there is almost no chance of pacing/degraded mode happenning.
 We eventually settled with the compact heuristic for this project, and the CPU usage hasn't increased that much.

 Another nice feature is that unlike with generational GCs, it is much harder to render Shenandoah unstable by changing the tunables.
 You might hamper the